robj411/p2_drivers/README.md

 A(x)=A^{(L)} + A^{(S)}(x) + A^{(H)}(x) + A^{(T)}(x).
 ```

-School contacts under $x$ are simply the scaled values. $x_{S}$ is the
+School contacts under $x$ are the peacetime values scaled by the extent
-extent to which schools are open, so that the number of contacts per
+of closure. $x_{S}$ is the extent to which schools are open, so that the
-person scales superlinearly with school closure.
+number of contacts per person scales superlinearly with school closure.

 $$\begin{equation}
 A_{ii}^{(S)}(x)=x_{S}^2A_{ii}^{(S)}(\textbf{1}).